 When we talk about self-regulation in kids, we’re referring to the ability to maintain an arousal level that is appropriate for any given situation.
-Self-regulation also involves having the ability to generate appropriate sensory responses to the input in the environment and the ability to monitor and control behavior, attention, motor output, emotions, and social interactions.
+Self-regulation also involves having the ability to generate appropriate behavioral and sensory responses to the input in the environment and the ability to demonstrate self control: to monitor and control behavior, attention, motor output, emotions, and social interactions.

 It sounds like a lot, doesn’t it?
 That’s because self-regulation is extremely complex.
 It involves cognition, the sensory systems, behavior…and so much more!
 Many children struggle with one or more of these areas, making self-regulation challenging.

 How Can You Tell if Your Child is Struggling With Self-Regulation?

 Kids who are having difficulty with self-regulation, may present in several different ways.
 They may:

 -Act overly silly or “out of control”